realworldocaml/book/en/compiler-output-formats.md

 </sidebar>

-We'll now go through each of the compilation stages and show you related tools that'll be useful to you during day-to-day OCaml development.
+We'll go through each of the compilation stages now and explain how that'll be useful to you during day-to-day OCaml development.

 ## Parsing source code

+We explained the basics of the build process earlier in [xref](#files-modules-and-programs), so we'll assume you've built a few OCaml programs already.

-The first thing the compiler does is parse the input source files into a more structured data type.
-The compiler lexes the source text into a stream of tokens and parses them into an Abstract Syntax Tree (AST) data structure.
-This parser is implemented in OCaml itself, using the techniques described earlier in [xref](#parsing-with-ocamllex-and-menhir).
-The lexer and parser rules can be found in the `ocaml/parsing/` directory in the source distribution.
+When a source file is passed to the OCaml compiler, it parses the textual source code into a more structured data type known as an Abstract Syntax Tree (AST).
+The parsing logic is implemented in OCaml itself using the techniques described earlier in [xref](#parsing-with-ocamllex-and-menhir).
+The lexer and parser rules can be found in the `parsing` directory in the source distribution.

-Here's a syntax error that we obtain by using the `module` keyword incorrectly inside a `let` binding.
+The compiler emits a *syntax error* if it fails to convert the source code into an AST.
+Here's an example syntax error that we obtain by using the `module` keyword incorrectly inside a `let` binding.

 ```ocaml
 (* broken_module.ml *)